Dried Cranberries – Benefits, Nutrition, and Recipes

 Cranberries, in general, dried, or fresh, are loaded with nutrition in the form of vitamins and antioxidants.
 Dried cranberries contain almost the same number of antioxidants and dietary fibers that you will get in the fresh ones.
 But it is important to note that unlike fresh cranberries, dried cranberries go through the process of being dried for longer shelf life.
 This may or may not reduce the nutritional content depending on the type of drying process.

 Dried cranberries offer an array of benefits to living a healthier and fitter life.
-Here is a list of the 9 benefits you get from the consumption of dried cranberries:
+Here is a list of the 10 benefits you get from the consumption of dried cranberries:

 It may be true that there is no one way to prevent the development and spread of cancer but eating healthy is surely one of them.
 Research shows that those who consume dried cranberries on a regular basis have been found to have reduced exposure or risk of developing a cancerous tumor.
 The nutrients found in cranberries are known to slow down the progress of existing cancer while preventing the build-up of new ones.

 Just like the PACs property in dried cranberries prevents bacteria from sticking to your urinary wall, in a similar way, they prevent tooth-decaying bacteria from sticking to your teeth.
 This improves your oral hygiene by making your teeth and gums stronger and preventing other problems like bad breath and gum bleed.

 The average adult burns about 1500-2000 calories each day.
 The number of calories you burn depends on many factors like your age, gender, lifestyle, exercise regime, etc. You may be surprised to know that eating less is not equivalent to shedding calories.
 Accumulated calories will eventually convert into fat and add to your weight, even if you eat less.
 It is thus wiser to consume food portions that are not high in calorie content.
-One serving of dried cranberries, for example, has only 130 calories and are loaded with fiber that keeps you full for a longer time.
+One serving of dried cranberries, for example, has only 130 calories and is loaded with fiber that keeps you full for a longer time.
 You can simply have these as a stand-alone meal.

 Rich in Vitamins A and C, dried cranberries can be the answer to your hair problems like dandruff and hair fall.
 The antifungal and antiseptic properties of the fruit prevent drying of the scalp that is the main cause of dandruff and oily hair.